 Fortunately for them and you, most of those items are not your real enemy (yet) and can wait to be addressed.
 There are things far more heinous that could be hiding inside the walls, foundation and other dark corners.

 We connected with a number of insightful veterans from the real estate and banking community who were willing to bestow upon you their wisdom.
 If you’re thinking of a new home (or even if you’re not), bookmark this page.
 This stuff could save you time, money and maybe even your life.
+Just make sure you're covered with an affordable home insurance policy.

 Forget about color swatches.
 Shell out the money to have a professional look closely at the home’s electrical system and how it’s installed.
 Fifty-seven percent of home fires are caused by faulty electrics.
 Make sure the house is up to date with safety standards required by the National Electrical Code.